 #1- Poisonous or Not, Spiders Do Bite

 Most of the spiders found in the United States are not poisonous.
 In fact, there are only two species of spiders found in the US that are poisonous: the Black Widow and the Brown Recluse.
-However, non-poisonous spiders can still bite you and your family, leaving welt sized abrasions on your skin.
+However, non-poisonous spiders can still bite you and your family, leaving welt-sized abrasions on your skin.
 Spider bites can be painful and irritating and could lead to serious harm if not medically treated.
 Keeping spiders out of your home lowers the chance of being bitten.
 To learn more about poisonous spiders in Georgia, read our blog.

 #2- If You Have Spiders, It’s Highly Likely You Have More Bugs

-Spiders feed off other insects, and they are very keen at knowing where those insects are and how to trap them.
+Spiders feed off other insects, and they are very keen on knowing where those insects are and how to trap them.
 Think of spiders as a warning sign that other bugs are inhabiting your home.
-If you are seeing an abundance of spiders in your home, you are probably not seeing the even bigger population of pests.
+If you are seeing an abundance of spiders in your home, you are probably not seeing an even bigger population of pests.
 It’s important to get spider control for your home if you see spiders or other insects inside your home.

 #3- Spider Webs Don’t Lend a “Kept Appearance”